How can I help you?

 (this.grid as GridComponent).pdfExport(pdfExportProperties); // need to call pdfExport method of grid when get the entire data

-Further customization on grid export can be accessed in the respective documentation for PDF exporting and Excel exporting
+});For further customization on Grid export, refer to the respective documentation for PDF exporting and Excel exporting.

-The following code example shows how to export all records in client side for observable using the async pipe.
+The following code example shows the process of exporting all records on the client side for observable using the async pipe:

 import { Component, OnInit, ViewChild } from '@angular/core';